lebull/cgbs/README.md

 Known Issues
 ------------
-I probably shouldn't have mentioned that the picks aren't validated.
+* I probably shouldn't have mentioned that the picks aren't validated.
+* Passed games seem to always be marked as a bad pick on the season list.
+* Leaderboard is reversed
+* Passed games will get very long very quick

 Development Console
 -------------------